VirusTotal/yara/docs/capi.rst

 The C API
 *********

-You can integrate YARA into your C/C++ project by using the API privided by the *libyara* library.
+You can integrate YARA into your C/C++ project by using the API provided by the *libyara* library.
 This API gives you access to every YARA feature and it's the same API used by the command-line tools ``yara`` and ``yarac``.

-Initalizing and finalizing *libyara*
+Initializing and finalizing *libyara*
 ====================================

 The first thing your program must do when using *libyara* is initializing the library.
 This is done by calling the :c:func:`yr_initialize()` function.
-This function allocates any resources needed by the library and initalizes internal data structures.
+This function allocates any resources needed by the library and initializes internal data structures.
 Its counterpart is :c:func:`yr_finalize`, which must be called when you are finished using the library.